chrisys/train-departure-display/README.md

 ## Installation

-Running this project is as simple as deploying it to a balenaCloud application.
+Running this project is as simple as deploying it to a balenaCloud fleet.
 You can do it in just a few clicks by using the button below:

 [![balena deploy button](https://balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/balenalabs/uk-train-departure-display&defaultDeviceType=raspberry-pi)

-Alternatively, sign up, add an application and device as per the [getting started](https://www.balena.io/docs/learn/getting-started/raspberrypi3/python/) guide.
+Alternatively, sign up, add a fleet and device as per the [getting started](https://www.balena.io/docs/learn/getting-started/raspberrypi3/python/) guide.
 Then use the [balena CLI](https://github.com/balena-io/balena-cli) to push the project to your Pi.

 This allows you to easily deploy multiple devices and configure them from the dashboard with the following variables.